Introduction

 Practical Example

-Let’s put this into practice with a simple example:
+Let’s apply this with a straightforward example:

 - Project: Concrete slab